aregtech/areg-sdk/examples/16_pubfsm/ReadMe.md

 ## Conclusion

-The **16_pubfsm** project highlights the AREG Framework’s ability to efficiently implement a *Finite-State Machine*.
+The **16_pubfsm** project highlights the AREG Framework's ability to efficiently implement a *Finite-State Machine*.
 Whether you're developing device application or any event-driven systems, this project provides a scalable, robust solution using FSM, triggers, timers, and events.
-By leveraging the AREG SDK�s features like service discovery and fault tolerance, developers can focus on building highly reliable, state-based systems with ease.
+By leveraging the AREG SDK's features like service discovery and fault tolerance, developers can focus on building highly reliable, state-based systems with ease.